eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_executor_timers.rst

 Spinning
 ^^^^^^^^

-The executor implements the ROS2 spin mechaninsm.
+The executor implements the ROS2 spin mechanism.
 During a spin, periodic events and incoming messages will be handle, invoking the respective callbacks for each event.
 The following spin methods are available:

 - Spin: Endless spin, will block and check for events using a busy wait approach.